 Kanashi is a special language within this branch of the family, spoken in just the one village of Malāna near Kulu in Kulu district of Himachal Pradesh.
 Kinnauri is spoken in Kinnaur district of Himachal Pradesh.
 It is unknown what percentage of the 59,154 people enumerated in the 1981 census for Kinnaur district actually still spoke the language.
-Rangpo or Rongpo is spoken along the northeastern fringe of Garhwal, confined to the area of the Nītī and Mānā valleys in Jośīmath subdivision of Cāmolī district, north of Badrināth along the upper course of the Alaknandā river and around the lower course of the Dhaulī-Gangā river above its confluence with the Alaknandā at Jośīmath.
+Rangpo or Rongpo is spoken along the northeastern fringe of Garhwal, confined to the area of the Nītī and Māṇā valleys in Jośīmath subdivision of Cāmolī district, north of Badrināth along the upper course of the Alaknanda river and around the lower course of the Dhaulī-Gangā river above its confluence with the Alaknandā at Jośīmath.
 There are an estimated 12,000 remaining speakers of Rangpo.
 Darma and Byangsi are spoken further west in the Indian-Nepalese borderlands, straddling the Indian districts of Almodā and Pithaurāgadh in the area that used to be known as Kumaon as well as in the Nepali district of Dārculā.
-Darma is spoken in the uppermost portion of the Darma valley, drained by the river Dhaulī and bounded in the north by Tibet.
-At the beginning of the twentieth century, 1,761 speakers of the language were counted.
-No more recent statistic is available.
-Immediately to the east of the Darma valley lies the Mahākālī river valley, which is the home to the Byangsi.
+Darma is spoken in spoken in the uppermost portion of the Darma valley, drained by the river Dhaulī and bounded on the north by Tibet.
+At the beginning of the 20th century, 1,761 speakers of the language were counted.
+No more recent figure is available.
+Immediately to the east of the Darmā valley lies the Mahākālī river valley, which is the home to the Byangsi.
 The 1991 census counted 1,314 Byangsi in Nepal.
-A form of Byangsi was recorded by Sten Konow under the name 'Chaudangsī'.
+A form of Byangsi was recorded by Sten Konow under the name 'Chaudāngsī'.
+Central Bodish languages.
+Europeans call German and English 'languages', rather than treating them respectively as a hinterland dialect and an insular dialect of Dutch.
+However, Westerners tend to treat languages in other parts of the world as 'dialects' which are just as distinct from each other phonetically, phonologically, morphologically and lexically as German and English are from Dutch.
+The same applies to what are generally referred to in the West as 'Tibetan dialects'.
+The Standard or Central dialect of Tibetan, spoken in Lhasa, is not an endangered language, even though the language is undergoing heavy lexical and even grammatical influence from Mandarin, the language of the occupying forces.
+Kham and 'Amdo Tibetan also still represent lively language communities.
+However, many other 'Tibetan dialects' are endangered.
+Linguistically, it is more correct to refer to these languages as Central Bodish languages, and not as 'Tibetan dialects'.
+These include the many diverse languages spoken in the western extremity of Tibet, parts of which now lie in the modern states of Pakistan and India, as well as the languages spoke in the sBas-yul 'hidden lands', as the high alpine valleys on the southern flank of the Himalayas have been referred to from the Tibetan perspective.